113bommy/deepmind_codecontests_refine/README.md

 To use this dataset more efficiently and precisely, we need to refine the datasets.

+- Reformat cpp into clang format (google format) and python into pep8 format
 - Making pairs with correct solutions and incorrect solutions
 - Creating pairs with correct and incorrect solutions.
 - Filtering out correct code that fails private and public test cases.